 Learning to fly is not difficult but demands a degree of application and commitment.
-There are two levels of private pilot’s licence available, the JAR-FCL PPL valid throughout Europe and the less versatile National PPL for UK use only.
-The NPPL requires less strict medical standards and can be obtained in as little as 35 flying hours, whereas the JAR-FCL PPL requires a minimum of 45 flight hours.
-Students are required to pass a flight skills test, a practical navigation exercise, a practical radio-telephony exercise, and a number of theory examinations.
+There are two levels of private pilot’s licence available, the Part-FCL PPL and the less versatile Part-FCL LAPL - both are valid throughout Europe.
+The LAPL requires less strict medical standards and can be obtained in as little as 30 flying hours, whereas the PPL requires a minimum of 45 flight hours.
+Students are required to pass a flight skills test, a solo practical navigation exercise, a practical radio-telephony exercise, and a number of theory examinations.
 These are the same for both types of licence.
-More details can be found at (CAP804)

 If you’re thinking of learning to fly you might wish to take advantage of our Introductory Flying Lesson scheme.
 These are booked and paid for in advance, and can make a wonderful gift.
 There is a choice of either a 30 minute or 40 minute flight, and included in the price is a certificate to commemorate the occasion.

 Immediately prior to the flight, the prospective student is given a comprehensive briefing by a qualified flying instructor who will explain what will happen during the trip.
 Once airborne the student will be allowed to take the controls while the instructor navigates, talks on the radio and generally ensures the safe conduct of the flight.
 He will demonstrate various aspects of flight, including turning, climbing, descending, straight and level flight and of course take-off and landing.

 Post flight there will be a short debrief to enable the student to ask further questions and perhaps decide whether to join the club.
 You will be able to join the club on the same day if you wish.
 The membership year runs from June to June but we operate a 'pro rata' scheme where depending on when in the year you join, the fee will be reduced.